Living in Melbourne

 - Winter – June to August – 10 – 15˚C.

 Melbourne does not have a specific wet season; it can rain at any time of the year.

-Being located close to Melbourne’s Central Business District (CBD), our campus is close to a great array of entertainment options from ten-pin bowling, cinemas and karaoke, to sophisticated art galleries, theatre and dance events, as well the usual bars and clubs.
+Being located close to Melbourne’s Central Business District (CBD), our campus is close to a great array of entertainment options from ten-pin bowling, cinemas, and karaoke, to sophisticated art galleries, theatre, and dance events, as well as the usual bars and clubs.
 Melbourne is Australia’s festival capital, with free events held in city and community venues each month.
-The city’s beautiful green and spacious surrounds are very attractive for social, sporting and other outdoor activities.
+The city’s beautiful green and spacious surroundings are very attractive for social, sporting, and other outdoor activities.
 There are plenty of opportunities for international students to have an enjoyable time with friends.

 Public transport tickets

-Tickets for Melbourne’s Myki public transport ticketing system, which covers trams, trains and buses, must be purchased prior to travel at train stations, some tram stops or retail outlets such as 7Eleven.
+Tickets for Melbourne’s Myki public transport ticketing system, which covers trams, trains, and buses, must be purchased prior to travel at train stations, some tram stops, or retail outlets such as 7Eleven.
 Tickets are not available on public transport.
-For more information, visit: www.myki.com.au.
+For more information, visit www.myki.com.au.
 Fare evasion attracts steep fines.
-Melbourne is divided into travel zones and your ticket type and cost depends on which zone you are going to travel in and for how long.
-There is free tram zone in the CBD area (effective 1 Jan 2015).
+Melbourne is divided into travel zones and your ticket type and cost depend on which zone you are going to travel in and for how long.
+There is a free tram zone in the CBD area (effective 1 Jan 2015).
 If your tram journey starts or finishes outside the Free Tram Zone, you need to touch on to ensure you have a valid ticket.
 Visit www.myki.com.au and Public Transport Victoria at http://ptv.vic.gov.au/ for more details.
 Cost: approximately $25- $38 a week.

 Cost of Living